Answers to the COVID-19 Vaccine Questions

 How much is this going to cost me?

 All COVID-19 vaccines provided through the U.S. government are being given for FREE, including to people without insurance.
-Healthcare providers are allowed to charge a fee for giving the shots; so, for insured patients, your information may be collected in order for the vaccine provider to bill for administrative costs.
+For insured patients, your information may be collected in order for the vaccine provider to bill for administrative costs; however, you should not be charged for your vaccine.

 If I already had covid-19, can I get the vaccine?
 Do I need it?

-We do not know how long immunity lasts after COVID-19 infection, and we know from the example of other diseases that vaccination can provide longer lasting immunity than infection.
+We do not know how long immunity lasts after COVID-19 infection, and we know from the example of other diseases and from real world studies with COVID that vaccination can provide longer lasting immunity than infection.
 Experts agree that even if you have had COVID-19, you should be vaccinated.
 If you received monoclonal antibodies for treatment of severe COVID-19, you should wait for 90 days after treatment to get vaccinated in order for the vaccine to be able to be most effective.
 This helps to ensure that your body is ready to respond to the vaccine and make its own antibodies.
-In a vaccine shortage area, your local vaccine site may ask that people who recently had COVID-19 wait to get their shot so they can prioritize vaccinating people who are more vulnerable, but if your vaccine provider does not have this restriction then you are able to get the vaccine shortly after having COVID-19 as long as you are no longer in quarantine.
+You are able to get the vaccine shortly after having COVID-19 as long as you are no longer in quarantine.

 Can I stop wearing the mask after I get the vaccine?

 No!
-You need to keep wearing a mask and social distancing for now.
+You need to keep wearing a mask and social distancing for now, especially in Alabama where disease burden is extremely high.
 While we know the vaccine is amazingly effective at preventing symptoms of COVID-19 and preventing severe disease, we do not yet know if it prevents you from being a carrier of COVID-19 and spreading the disease.
 To protect others around you, you should continue taking all precautions until the majority of the population has been vaccinated, or until we have more data to show that the vaccine prevents you from being a contagious carrier.

 How will the vaccine affect people living with HIV?

 All of the vaccine trials that have announced their effectiveness included people living with HIV (PLWH).
 The Pfizer study included 196 PLWH, Moderna included 176, and AstraZeneca included 160.
 No additional side effects or concerns were reported in PLWH and in this small group there was no difference in vaccine effectiveness in PLWH.
 Because the mRNA vaccines do not contain live virus, there is no reason to think that they would be less safe in people living with HIV (PLWH).
-It is possible that PLWH, especially those who are not well controlled on HIV medications, might not respond as strongly to the vaccines; so, we do not yet know exactly how effective the vaccines will be for all PLWH.
-However, even if they are slightly less effective in PLWH, because they are SO effective overall they likely will still offer a lot of protection to PLWH.
+It is possible that PLWH, especially those who are not well controlled on HIV medications, might not respond as strongly to the vaccines.
+This is one reason why people with uncontrolled HIV should get booster third shots.
+However, even if vaccines are slightly less effective in PLWH, because they are SO effective overall they likely will still offer a lot of protection to PLWH.
 This is another reason why it is so important that everyone in the community get vaccinated.
 If there are people with health conditions like HIV for whom the COVID-19 vaccine proves slightly less effective, the herd immunity from the community being protected will help to protect people who are more vulnerable.

 Can I get the vaccine if I am pregnant or breastfeeding?